Depression treatment, diagnosis & prescriptions

 What is Maple?

-With Maple, you can start talking to a healthcare provider about your symptoms in a matter of minutes.
+With Maple, you can start talking to a healthcare provider about your depression symptoms in a matter of minutes, and get antidepressants through our online service if you qualify.
 We’re a healthcare app for fast, convenient 24/7 access to Canadian doctors and healthcare professionals.

 You simply log in, tap a button to request a consultation, and we’ll immediately connect you to a doctor via live chat or video.
 You can visit our How it Works page to learn more.